This RFA closed on August 25, 2022

 • Application specifics:

-• Eligibility: Please refer to the above Eligibility section of the RFA announcement.
+• Eligibility: Please refer to the RFA announcement

-• Grant period and start date: Awards will be 18 months in duration; expected start date for Cycle 2 is May 1, 2023.
+• Grant period and start date: Awards will be 18 months in duration; expected start date for Cycle 3 is August 1, 2024.

 • Number of Principal Investigators (PI and Co-PIs): Each application must have a minimum of one PI (Coordinating PI), but may designate up to three total PIs (one Coordinating PI and up to two Co-PIs).
 Principal Investigators may serve as Coordinating Principal Investigator on multiple applications provided that the proposed scope of work for all applications is non-overlapping.
 Principal Investigators may serve as Co-PI on multiple applications provided that the proposed scope of work for all applications is non-overlapping.
 PIs/Co-PIs on one application may be employed at the same or different institutions.

-• Institutional sign-off is required.
+• Institutional sign-off is required for submission.

 • Coordinating PI Details: Complete all fields in this task; all fields are required.
 The information entered should be for the Coordinating Principal Investigator (Coordinating PI), who will be the person submitting the application on behalf of the team.
 The Coordinating PI will take responsibility for managing the group collaboration and be the administrative point of contact for CZI and any partners.
 Note that institutions outside the U.S. may not subcontract to U.S. institutions, so please be mindful when selecting the Coordinating PI/institution.
 Information about the Co-Principal Investigator(s) on the proposal should be entered where requested in the Project Details part of the application.